Welcome to Rampello K-8 Downtown Partnership Magnet School for the Cultural Arts and Humanities

 Daily Attendance & Arrival Information

-Students are to arrive no earlier than 7:00 A.M., unless you are participating in the morning HOST program.
+Students are to arrive no earlier than 7:30am.
 For morning HOST information, please contact Christopher Yambo at 233-2333 X 257.

 There is only one drop-off point designated to ensure student safety.
 Students are NOT allowed to exit the left side of the vehicle into the thru lane.

 Breakfast starts at 7:30 am.
 Elementary Students are to go DIRECTLY to the cafeteria before 7:50 am from the car rider, drop-off area.
 Students are NOT to go to homeroom to drop off backpacks.

 Middle School Students can go to the Cafeteria for breakfast and then wait in the outdoor courtyard area until the 7:50 bell.

 Bellwork is the first assignment that a student is to complete at the beginning of every class period.
 Students are to enter the classroom quietly and go to their assigned seat.
 Students should read the bellwork on the board/overhead and begin without talking or bothering others.

 We are asking for your assistance in keeping our children safe during drop off and pick up times and I thank you in advance for your cooperation.
 If we all follow a few simple rules it will help protect our students.

 1. Please refrain from stopping in any traffic lanes to drop off or pick up.
 Violating this can result in a $103.00 ticket.

 2. Please refrain from letting students exit vehicles from the driver’s side of the car into traffic.